swcarpentry-ja/carpentries-coc/topic_folders/governance/lesson-program-incubation-roadmap.md

 Once The Executive Council has approved Adoption, the new Lesson Program will be listed as such on The Carpentries website and will be included as part of the standard workshop offerings.
 The Lesson Program should be committed at this point to maintaining their lesson materials and their community and to working with The Carpentries on long-term sustainability and the fulfillment of its roles and responsibilities in accordance with the [Lesson Program Policy](https://docs.carpentries.org/topic_folders/governance/lesson-program-policy.html#lesson-program-policy).

-Once adopted, The Carpentries core team will update operations and documentation across the organization to reflect the addition of the new Lesson Program as outlined in their Lesson Program adoption implementation document.
+Once adopted, The Carpentries core team will update operations and documentation across the organization to reflect the addition of the new Lesson Program.
 The Carpentries will also fulfill its roles and responsibilities in accordance with the [Lesson Program Policy](https://docs.carpentries.org/topic_folders/governance/lesson-program-policy.html#lesson-program-policy).